 WARNING: All content, text, images, illustrations, music, videos and photos contained within this site have a copyright © , obtained through the Library of Congress, Washington D.C., and are the sole property of BDSMterms.com.
 You may not copy, use, or distribute without the expressed written consent of BDSMterms.com.
 Failure to obtain written permission before use, could result in legal ramifications.

 Please note: The term bottom usually refers to the physical aspect only of the role one takes as a receiver of any BDSM activity, and does not necessarily imply emotional commitment to a dominant partner.
-The term submissive usually refers to one who surrenders control of his/her body and behavior to another person for erotic BDSM play.
+The term submissive usually refers to one who surrenders control of her/his body and behavior to another person for erotic BDSM play.
 However, often the term submissive is used as a general term.
 In the descriptions in this glossary, for the purposes of simplicity, the terms bottom or submissive are used as general terms, to mean anyone on the receiving end of any BDSM play or activity.
 The same applies to the terms top and dominant in that dominant is used in this glossary as a general term meaning anyone on the striking end of any BDSM activity.

 BDSM tools, equipment, furniture, and toys are ever changing in their descriptions, partly due to the way in which adult retailers market such items.
 It should be noted that though the descriptions given here are as general as possible, the descriptions given for certain BDSM devices may vary from person to person.